boofish/ICS3Fuzzer/README.md

 + run `python watchdog.py` on the same machine of GX Works2.
 It assumed that python lib `win32evtlog` has been installed.
 + run `python read_from_plc.py` from another machine.
 If things go smoothly, fuzzing process will be started!

+### 3.Findings

+CVE-2019-16353,
+CVE-2021-29297,
+CVE-2021-29298,
+CVE-2021-20587,
+CVE-2021-20588

+## Cite the paper

+@inproceedings{ics3fuzzer,
+  title={ICS3Fuzzer: A Framework for Discovering Protocol Implementation Bugs in ICS Supervisory Software by Fuzzing}, author={Fang, Dongliang and Song, Zhanwei and Guan, Le and Liu, Puzhuo and Peng, Anni and Cheng, Kai and Zheng, Yaowen and Liu, Peng and Zhu, Hongsong and Sun, Limin}, booktitle={Annual Computer Security Applications Conference}, pages={849--860}, year={2021}
+}